Health and Rehabilitation Sciences MS

 About the Program

-The health and rehabilitation sciences MS program is designed to provide a flexible curriculum to meet the needs of students with interests across the health and rehabilitation sciences continuum.
+The Master of Science in Health and Rehabilitation Sciences is designed to provide a flexible curriculum to meet the needs of students with interests across the health and rehabilitation sciences continuum.
 Core courses will provide scientific foundations in health and rehabilitation research, biostatistics and research methods.
 The core includes a thesis option for those seeking a career in research and a non-thesis final project option for those with professional or clinical interests.

 Elective courses enable each student, with guidance from their advisor, to focus the program of study on the particular areas of health and rehabilitation science they seek to develop graduate-level expertise in.
 Additionally, elective credits may be used to complete a graduate minor from the many excellent options across Drexel’s schools and colleges.